 Can I be a fellow with someone else?

 We generally discourage applicants from applying with this type of restriction as we value flexibility in our applicants above all.
 We do not send multiple fellows to a single field partner at the same time, but at times we will send more than one fellow to a country or city in the United States.
-Since this is dependent upon many variables so we cannot know until after the application process is complete whether or not it will work out.
+Since this is dependent upon many variables, we do not know until after the application process is complete whether or not it will work.

 I want to bring my kids with me when I travel - can I be a fellow?

-No. Our goal, always, is to strengthen our partnerships with the microfinance institutions with which we work.
-Kiva's MFI partners are on average small, growing organizations that would not be able to accommodate children in their office or while out in the field.
+No. Our goal, always, is to strengthen our partnerships with the organizations with which we work.
+Kiva's field partners are on average small, growing organizations that would not be able to accommodate children in their office or while out in the field.